apache/trafficserver/doc/developer-guide/cripts/cripts-bundles.en.rst

 ===================================   ====================================================================
 Bundle                                Description
 ===================================   ====================================================================
-``Cript::Bundle::Common``             For DSCP and an overridable Cache-Control header.
+``cripts::Bundle::Common``            For DSCP and an overridable Cache-Control header.
-``Cript::Bundle::LogsMetrics``        Log sampling, TCPInfo  and per-remap metrics.
+``cripts::Bundle::LogsMetrics``       Log sampling, TCPInfo  and per-remap metrics.
-``Cript::Bundle::Headers``            For removing or adding headers.
+``cripts::Bundle::Headers``           For removing or adding headers.
-``Cript::Bundle::Caching``            Various cache controlling behavior.
+``cripts::Bundle::Caching``           Various cache controlling behavior.
 ===================================   ====================================================================

 This example shows how a Cript would enable both of these bundles with all features: